jieyouxu/CTFP-Misc/Exercises/E-1-4/misc.md

 2. Associative composition
 3. Each node has an identity edge (a self-loop)

-When each node of the graph is has an outwards edge to every node in the graph, including itself.
+When each node of the graph has an outwards edge to every node in the graph, including itself.
 There is probably a stronger / more specific constraint than this.